 - Universal CMS.
 Universal systems have wide functional and ample opportunities in developing websites of any complexity.
 They support the functions of changing the structure, creating dynamic pages, modification of settings and distribution of credentials.
 Universal CMS is quite expensive.
 These CMS are used for work with large portals and web-projects that require high functionality and dynamics.

 When choosing a website driver, you should evaluate its facilities and functions.
 Good CMS should be convenient, comprehensive and effective.
+If you want to check what platform specific website has, you can try the cms detector.

 Here you will find the examples: